Joseon: Society

-Another portion of the population were slaves or serfs (nobi), "low borns" (cheonmin) or untouchable outcastes (baekjeong).
+Another portion of the population was slaves or serfs (nobi), "low-borns" (cheonmin) or untouchable outcastes (baekjeong).
 Slavery in Korea was hereditary, as well as a form of legal punishment.
 The nobi were socially indistinct from freemen other than the ruling yangban class, and some possessed property rights, legal entities and civil rights.
-Hence, some scholars argue that it's inappropriate to call them "slaves", while some scholars describe them as serfs.
+Hence, some scholars argue that it is inappropriate to call them "slaves", while some scholars describe them as serfs.
 There were both government- and privately owned nobi, and the government occasionally gave them to yangban.
 Privately owned nobi could be inherited as personal property.
-During poor harvests, many sangmin people would voluntarily become nobi in order to survive.
+During poor harvests, many sangmin people would voluntarily become nobi to survive.
 The nobi population could fluctuate up to about one-third of the population, but on average the nobi made up about 10% of the total population.
 Joseon slaves could, and often did, own property.
 Private slaves could buy their freedom.

 Many of the remaining 40–50% of the population were surely farmers, but recent work has raised important issues about the size of other groups: merchants and traders, local government or quasi-governmental clerks (Jungin), craftsmen and laborers, textile workers, etc. Given the size of the population, it may be that a typical person had more than one role.
 Most farming was, at any rate, commercial, not subsistence.
 In addition to generating additional income, a certain amount of occupational dexterity may have been required to avoid the worst effects of an often heavy and corrupt tax system.

 Gender roles tightened during the Joseon period compared to the Goryeo era.
 The influence of Neo-Confucianism contributed to the increasingly male-dominated society of the time.
-Women were expected to be silent and not socialize with men who were not their relatives, they were required to be chaste to their husbands and widows were not allowed to remarry.
+Women were expected to be silent and not socialize with men who were not their relatives.
+They were required to be chaste to their husbands, and widows were not allowed to remarry.
 Any doubt of a woman's chastity would bring dishonor to the family.
-To protect the family's honor, young girls would carry a small knife (paedo) and with this they were expected to take their own life if they were raped or even rumored to be caught in an affair.
-Laws were also enacted to prohibit women from riding horses or to play sports.
+To protect the family's honor, young girls would carry a small knife (paedo), and with this they were expected to take their own lives if they were raped or even rumored to be caught in an affair.
+Laws were also enacted to prohibit women from riding horses or playing sports.